telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/layoutcontroltoolboxview.md

 ## Tracking the deleted items

 The toolbox allows you to track and restore the items that was removed from the layout.
-They are displayed in the __Deleted Items__ visual section of the control.
 Once an item is deleted, it is added in the __DeletedItems__ collection of the LayoutControlToolBoxView.
 You can restore the element back in the layout by drag/droping it from the Deleted Items to the __RadLayoutControl__.

-This feature is disabled by default.
+>important This feature is disabled by default.
 You can enable it by setting the the __TrackDeletedItems__ property to __True__.

 #### __[XAML] Example 2: Enabling the deleted items tracking__
 	<telerik:LayoutControlToolBoxView TrackDeletedItems="True"/>